threefoldtecharchive/tfgridclient_proxy/README.md

 - Grid Explorer:

   The explorer can retrieve a lot of distracted grid/chain data and organize it in standard objects besides providing filtering, limitation, and pagination.
 [More About The Explorer](./docs/explorer.md)

 - RMB Proxy:

   Every twin on the chain should run a local RMB instance along with a Redis server to be able to send/receive requests from other twins.
-The Proxy makes this easier by running the required services and with your provided `mnemonics` it can act on your chain on behave of you.
+The Proxy makes this easier by running the required services and with your provided `mnemonics` it can act on the chain on behave of you.
 [More About The Proxy](./docs/proxy.md)

-  The Grid Proxy are very helpful when it used with different clients like
+  The Grid Proxy is very helpful when it used with other clients like:

   - The [Dashboard](https://github.com/threefoldtech/tfgrid_dashboard)
   - The [Playground](https://github.com/threefoldtech/grid_weblets)
   - The [GridClient](https://github.com/threefoldtech/grid3_client_ts)